jomorlier/OptimizationCourse/README.md

 #MAE Matlab Julia

 This webpage is for SUPAERO's MAE Students.
+This cheetseet is really helpfull https://cheatsheets.quantecon.org